Tent walls are protected by a sturdy rainfly, but not all tents have something that protects the bottom of the tent, too.

 Using a tarp will always make your tent last longer.
 It’s a barrier between the tent and the rough ground.
 It stops the rough debris underfoot from touching your tent.

 #2.
-Helps Keep Moisture Out
+Helps Keep Moisture Out – 4 Benefits of Putting a Tarp Under Your Tent

-Lots of people use a tarp on top of their tent to help keep moisture out, but others use a tarp under their tent to do the same job.
+Many people use a tarp on top of their tent to help keep moisture out, but others use a tarp under their tent to do the same job.
 In fact, this is a common inquiry on camping forum boards.

 Having a tarp under your tent stops moisture from the ground from soaking through the floor of your tent.
-Although tent groundsheets are waterproof, aging and budget tents aren’t always as effective at moisture blocking as newer, more expensive tents.
+Although tent groundsheets are waterproof, aging and budget tents aren’t always as effective at moisture blocking as newer, more expensive ones.

 The tarp also ensures that the bottom of your tent will be dry when you disassemble your tent.
-This will keep your storage bag free of the damp, dark environment where mold and mildew grows.
+This will keep your storage bag free of the damp, dark environment where mold and mildew growth.

 #3.
-Helps Keep You Warm
+Helps Keep You Warm – 4 Benefits of Putting a Tarp Under Your Tent

-Placing a tarp under your tent creates an additional barrier between you and the freezing cold ground.
+Placing a tarp under your tent creates an additional barrier between you and the freezing-cold ground.
 It also stops heat from escaping through the floor of your tent.
 You lose more body heat to the ground than the air around you, too, so the extra barrier helps prevent that.

 Tarps under your tent are particularly useful when camping in cold weather.